Check Your Panoply

 (3) We should consider ourselves ambassadors for Christ, sandaled

 with the readiness of the evangel of peace.
 In this capacity we are

 beseeching: “For Christ’s sake be conciliated to God!”
 (2 Cor.5:20).

 The following quotations are taken from UNSEARCHABLE RICHES, volume 31, beginning with page 371, and volume 23, page 389.

 PEACE THROUGH THE CROSS

 “Enmity has come in through the entrance of death and sin.
 All of mankind, without exception, are estranged from God.
 It is more than likely that this discord has affected the whole creation, in varying degrees.
 To make peace between God and His unfriendly creatures is the greatest of all achievements.
-In this world of strife and contention the role of peacemaker is a difficult and discouraging one.
-Contention comes by pride.
-Notwithstanding the shameful record of mankind since the dawn of history, men are proud of what they are and what they have accomplished and what they possess. . . .
+In this world of strife and contention, the role of a peacemaker is a difficult and discouraging one.
+Contention comes from pride.
+Notwithstanding the shameful record of mankind since the dawn of history, men are proud of what they are and what they have accomplished, and what they possess. . . .
 But heart peace with God comes only through Christ’s sufferings and shameful, ignominious death.

 ALL OUR PRIDE BURNT OUT